|

 early date due to ignorance about the Jewish background after 70 C.E.

-remarriage could take place only after the death of a former spouse.
+separation and that remarriage could take place only after the death of a former

-They gradually developed the idea that marriage is indissoluble, and the
+spouse.
+They gradually developed the idea that marriage is indissoluble,

-Catholic Church carried on this view right up to the present, though it has
+and the Catholic Church carried on this view right up to the present, though it

 "The